wdzeng/firefox-addon/README.md

 # Firefox Addon

-This action publishes your firefox addon to [Firefox Addons](https://addons.mozilla.org/).
+This action publishes your firefox add-on to [Firefox Addons](https://addons.mozilla.org/).
 This action uses the [addons.mozilla.org v5 API](https://addons-server.readthedocs.io/en/latest/topics/api/index.html).

-This action can only publish new version of an existing addon rather than creating and publishing a new one.
+This action can only publish new version of an existing add-on rather than creating and publishing a new one.

 ## Prepare

-Followings items are required before publishing an addon:
+Followings items are required before publishing an add-on:

 - An xpi (zip) file to be uploaded.
 - A JWT issuer and secret.